Sections on this page:

 - Click Save to create the billing period.

-Note: Nothing will happen with this billing period until you place a subscription into it.
+Note: Nothing will happen with this billing period until you subscribe.

 Click the Details button on any existing Billing Period to bring up its properties.